James Harris (North Carolina politician): Politics

-He helped found the North Carolina Republican Party in 1867.
-He was also a leader in the Union League.
-Harris and a Mr. Lockett met with President Andrew Johnson by 1867.
-African American men obtained the right to vote by the Reconstruction Acts in 1867.
-Harris was elected as a delegate at the January 14, 1868 North Carolina Constitutional Convention and represented a predominantly black constituency,.
 In 1868, it was reported that Harris was "the first negro regularly nominated to Congress in the United States," a nomination he turned down.
 He attended the Republican National conventions in 1868, 1872, and 1876.
 In 1868 Governor William Woods Holden appointed him as one of two black men to the Raleigh Board of Commissioners.

+Harris was one of 17 colored men elected to the North Carolina House of Representatives in 1868.
+Historian Elizabeth Balanoff wrote that he was "clearly the leading spokesman for North Carolina Negroes" in the body.
+The 1868 legislature sat in two sessions, the first from July to August 1868 and the second from November 1868 to April 1869.
+During both sessions, Harris chaired the House's Committee on Propositions and Grievances, served on the Committee on the Judiciary, and served on the Committee on Education.
+During the 1869 session, he additionally served as a member of a committee to investigate the purchase of land for a new state penitentiary.

+In February 1869, Harris supported a bill which guaranteed that the testimony of colored persons before courts of law would be treated equally with the testimony of whites.
+Some other colored representatives believed that legislation of that nature was unnecessary due to provisions in the new constitution guaranteeing racial equality, but Harris believed it necessary that both the constitution and state laws explicitly guarantee racial equality.
+He later proposed a bill to ensure blacks would be selected for jury duty, but the measure was unsuccessful.
+Harris also supported measures to assist married women facing neglect and abandonment by their husbands.

+In July 1868, Harris supported a resolution calling upon the federal government to supply troops for security in the state to dissuade political violence.
+Initially wary of the cost of a state force, by the following month he supported the creation of a new state militia.

 He was president of the National Convention of Colored Men in 1869.
 The same year, he pressed for ratification of a new education bill after the state public school fund had been depleted.
 He was a member of the North Carolina House of Representatives (1868–1870, and 1883) and of the North Carolina Senate (1872–1874).
 He served as a Raleigh alderman, president of the State Equal Rights League, and vice president of the Union League.

 He lobbied for legislation for equal rights for blacks, by chairing a delegation that met with U.S. President Ulysses S. Grant and presented a memorial to him.
 He was the National Black Convention's vice president in 1877.